ssbsukirat/medicine/Cardiology/Sustained ventricular Tachycardias.md

 - typically have a history of a remote prior large MI
 - years after acute infarction --> remodeled LV and severely depressed LV function
 - even in acute MI --> suspect old MI scar as cause of VT
+- coronary revascularization is unlikely to prevent recurrent VT --> more appropriate for treatment of angina or other indications
+- If survival expected >1y --> ICD implant
+- Antiarrhythmic drugs may have some utility for palliation of VT symptoms and prevention of ICD therapies, such as shocks and antitachycardia pacing; however, without an ICD, these drugs do not improve survival
+- post ICD --> treat CAD, HF medically also
+- recurrent VT episodes in patients with an ICD warrant treatment with medications or catheter ablation
+- catheter ablation superior to increasing doses of antiarrhythmics especially amiodarone according to VANISH trial
+## Non-ischemic Dilated Cardiomyopathy
+- usually d/t scar related reentry
+- scar possibly d/t progressive replacement fibrosis
+- post-viral, genetic and inflammatory etiologies
 -